Yandex Cloud

 To view query statistics:

-To get information about the relative change in the query statistics:
+To get information about the relative changes in query statistics:

-1. In the Interval 1 field, select the time interval to be used as a calculation basis for statistics.
+1. In the Interval 1 field, select the time interval whose statistics will serve as the basis for calculations.

-2. In the Interval 2 field, select the time interval to compare the statistics for interval 1 with.
+2. In the Interval 2 field, select the time interval whose statistics will be compared with those of the first interval.

-Let’s assume, 10 SELECT * FROM cities queries were made in the first interval and 20 in the second.
-When comparing statistics, the difference in the number of queries metric (the Calls column in the table) will be +100%.
+Let’s assume, 10 SELECT * FROM cities queries were made in the first interval and 20, in the second one.
+When comparing statistics, the difference in the number of queries (the Calls column in the table) will be +100%.

 Available metricsAvailable metrics